Kids Tea Party Ideas

 - Iced biscuits - Make or buy plain shortbread cookies and decorate with icing and sugared flowers.

-- Cupcakes or Fairy cakes - Buy or make small cup cakes Recipe here, and decorate with colored frosting and sprinkles.
+- Cupcakes or Fairy cakes - Buy or make small cup cakes and decorate with colored frosting and sprinkles.
 Pile high on this beautiful princess cupcake stand.

 - Chocolate fruit - Grapes and strawberries dipped in melted dark and white chocolate and then allowed to set

-- Doily Cake - Make 2 basic round cakes using a packet cake mix or my all-in-one cake recipe.
+- Doily Cake - Make 2 basic round cakes using a packet cake mix.
 Sandwich the cakes together with either cream and jam or a flavored filling.
 You could also add fruit but some kids will probably not eat it then.
 For the top of the cake place a paper doily on top and sprinkle over lots of icing sugar.
 Remove the doily and you should have a nice pattern.
 Decorate even more with sugar flowers secured in place with a blob of icing.

 Kids Tea Party Ideas - Favors and Prizes